EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation: Methodology

 \subsection{Adaptive Duplicate Token Suppression}

 As shown in Section~\ref{subsec:redundant_code}, there are three types of output redundancy: css code redundancy, html code redundancy and text content redundancy.
 These redundancies manifest as continuous patterns in the output sequence, so we can monitor repetition frequency during the decoding phase and subsequently suppress duplications by reducing the probability of repeated tokens.
+Although repetition suppression is implemented as a standard technique in popular inference libraries (e.g., Huggingface Transformers~\cite{wolf2020huggingfacestransformers}), it cannot be applied in our setting.
+The standard repetition penalty applies a uniform penalty to all previously generated tokens, which is unsuitable for UI2Code scenarios.
+In particular, it will excessively suppress tokens that are expected to appear repeatedly, such as `\texttt{div}' and `\texttt{p}' tags, which naturally occur multiple times in webpages.
 Accordingly, we propose an Adaptive Duplicate Token Suppression method, which consists of a repetition frequency tracking process for recording the repetition counts and an exponential penalty strategy to dynamic adjust the probabilities of the repeated token.